jpourdanis/trelloapp-testing/README.md

 3. Open your browser to verify that the app running on http://localhost:3000
 4. Open a new terminal window and run `npm run cy:open`
 5. Run [cypress/e2e/api/local/board.ts](cypress/e2e/api/local/board.ts)
+6. See GitHub Actions on every push for CI results.